 Look carefully at the cipher and plain texts, and you can see that the words and punctuation are all intact, just the letters have been shifted around by the encryption.

-When your code is running nicely and has cleaned up style, turn in your crypto.py file and your ethics.txt file on paperless as hw 4.2.
+When your code is running nicely and has cleaned up style, turn in your crypto.py file and your ethics-crypto.txt files on paperless as hw 4.2.

 The file mystery-crypt.txt contains this cipher text: